isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

 If you want to manually upload the files to the Fabric Lakehouse before running the Notebook, so that you only use the tools in Fabric, a video of that process can be found at [this link](https://youtu.be/Ln4mpuknuco).

 **Copilot Update**

-A video walk through of how to use Fabric Copilot to generate a Notebook equivalent to the one provided in Step 6 above can be found here(TODO: Video Link).
+A video walk through of how to use Fabric Copilot to generate a Notebook equivalent to the one provided in Step 6 above can be found here (TODO: Video Link).

 The prompts used in the video are shared in [Copilot-Prompts-LoadCMSMedicarePartD-DAta.txt](./Copilot-Prompts-LoadCMSMedicarePartD-Data.txt) file.
-Please do note that you might not have access to Copilot features as it is in Preview and in process of being rolled out.
+Please do note that you might not have access to the Copilot features as they are in Preview and in process of being rolled out.

 ***